t-beigbeder/otvl_cabri/doc/encrypt.md

 so a basic understanding of the way they work is required.

-Each identity is referred to by its alias, and identity aliases are used as ACL users for the purpose of synchonization.
+Each identity is referred to by its alias, and identity aliases are used as ACL users for the purpose of synchronization.

 ## Default ACL for synchronization